 COURSE DESCRIPTION: In the Preliminary English (Advanced) course, students further strengthen their knowledge and understanding of language and literature by analysing and evaluating texts and the ways they are valued in their contexts.
-Students explore a range of types of texts drawn from prose fiction, drama, poetry, non-fiction, film, media and/or digital texts; and a wide range of additional related texts and textual forms.
+Students explore a range of types of texts drawn from prose fiction, drama, poetry, non-fiction, film, media and/or digital texts, and a wide range of additional related texts and textual forms.

-Nature of Task Task 1 Reading to Write: 'Dystopian Worlds' Creative Writing/Multimodal Hand-in Task Task 2 Module A: Narratives that Shape our world Analytical Essay In-Class Task Task 3 End of Course Exam Reading to Write Module A: Narratives that Shape our World Module B: Critical Study of Literature Weighting % Timing Term 1 Week 10 Term 2 Week 9 Term 3 Week 9-10 Outcomes 1, 2, 3, 4, 5 3, 4, 6, 7, 8 1, 2, 3, 4, 5.
-6, 7, 8 Component Common Module Reading to Write Module A Module B Reading to Write: 'Dystopian Worlds' 30% 10% 40% Module A: Narratives that Shape our world 30% 10% 40% Module B: Critical Study of Literature 20% 20% Weighting % 30% 30% 40% 100%
+Nature of Task Tas k 1 Creative Writing/Multimodal Hand-in Task Tas k 2 Analytical Essay In- Class Task Task 3 End of Course Exam Reading to Write Module A: Narratives that Shape our World Module B: Critical Study of Literature Weighting % Timing Term 1 Week 10 Term 2 Week 9 Term 3 Week 9-10 Outcomes 1, 2, 3, 4, 5 3, 4, 6, 7, 8 1, 2, 3, 4, 5.
+6, 7, 8 Component Reading to Write: 'Dystopian Worlds' 30% 10% 40% Module A: Narratives that Shape our World 30% 10% 40% Module B: Critical Study of Literature 20% 20% Weighting % 30% 30% 40% 100%

-EA11-1 Respond to, compose and evaluate complex texts for understanding, interpretation, critical analysis, imaginative expression and pleasure.
-EA11-2 use and evaluate processes, skills and knowledge required to effectively respond to and compose texts in different modes, media and technologies.
-EA11-3 analyse and uses language forms, features and structures of texts considering appropriateness for specific purposes, audiences and contexts and evaluates their effect on meaning.
-EA11-4 strategically use knowledge, skills and understanding of language concepts and literary devices in new and different contexts EA11-5 think imaginatively, creatively, interpretively and critically to respond to, evaluate and compose texts that synthesise complex information, ideas and arguments.
-EA11-6 investigate and evaluate the relationships between texts.
-EA11-7 evaluate the diverse ways texts can represent personal and public worlds and recognises how they are valued.
-EA11-8 explain and evaluate cultural assumptions and values in texts and their effects on meaning.
-EA11-9 reflect on, evaluates and monitors own learning and adjusts individual and collaborative processes to develop an as independent learner.
+EA1 1-1 Respond to, compose and evaluate complex texts for understanding, interpretation, critical analysis, imaginative expression and pleasure.
+EA1 1-2 use and evaluate processes, skills and knowledge required to effectively respond to and compose texts in different modes, media and technologies.
+EA1 1-3 analyse and uses language forms, features and structures of texts considering appropriateness for specific purposes, audiences and contexts and evaluates their effect on meaning.
+EA1 1-4 strategically use knowledge, skills and understanding of language concepts and literary devices in new and different contexts EA1 1-5 think imaginatively, creatively, interpretively and critically to respond to, evaluate and compose texts that synthesise complex information, ideas and arguments.
+EA1 1-6 investigate and evaluate the relationships between texts.
+EA1 1-7 evaluate the diverse ways texts can represent personal and public worlds and recognises how they are valued.
+EA1 1-8 explain and evaluate cultural assumptions and values in texts and their effects on meaning.
+EA1 1-9 reflect on, evaluates and monitors own learning and adjusts individual and collaborative processes to develop an as independent learner.